 In a time when others may wish to divide, it is important that those of us who share common values of diversity, inclusivity, and tolerance stand together.
 EPS strives to accomplish this through its actions, which are reflected in its outstanding international community of students, scholars, and staff, who gain knowledge and address pressing societal concerns based on understanding of natural systems that operate without regard for political boundaries.

-We encourage any member of our community who has concerns, questions, or recommendations about international travel or immigration issues more generally to contact me directly or to reach out to any of the EPS staff members below.
+We encourage any member of our community who has concerns, questions, or recommendations about international travel or immigration issues more generally to reach out to any of the EPS staff members below.
 Rest assured that these conversations will be treated confidentially.

 Helpful University Links